archi0619/php-project-lvl1/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/a79c57dabdb17a74e834/maintainability)](https://codeclimate.com/github/archi0619/php-project-lvl1/maintainability)

 Brain Games is a 5 console games:

 1. 'brain-even'.
-You should answer, is number evenor not.
+You should answer, is number even or not.

 2. 'brain-calc'.
 You need to find the result of expression.